 - However, very often the train prices can be so expensive that its actually cheaper and more convenient to take a tour from London (see below for more information about tours.)

-A typical visit to Stonehenge lasts about 2 hours.
 In order to make a full day trip, why not combine a visit to Stonehenge with nearby sites like Windsor Castle, Bath or Oxford?
 Our tours to Stonehenge depart throughout the week and are an excellent way to discover the history and heritage of England.
 Tours are offered with professional tour guides and some tours also include lunch.

 more about stonehenge: